-Lawrence Osborne, a travel writer and novelist; an Englishman living in Bangkok, mentioned in his recent interview in the Open travel magazine these words by Paul Bowles; the late American author who made Tangier, Morocco his home – vacationer is just passing through, the traveller comes to stay; for a while at least.
+Lawrence Osborne, a travel writer and novelist; an Englishman living in Bangkok, mentioned this in his recent interview in the Open travel magazine – vacationer is just passing through, the traveller comes to stay; for a while at least.

 Most of us are not willing to suffer the pains of a traveller, we are content being a vacationer.
 But as vacationers, we end up just catching the superfluous, cruising along the same tourist circuits.
 But sometimes, even the vacationers get lucky and catch a unique experience.